mlgranger540/matt-lloyd-writes-static/README.md

 - Book Cover Images - I also would've liked to potentially have the books on page 3 display with book cover images, and maybe if clicked or swiped on, the info for that book would be revealed.

 - News/Blog Page - Another possible idea was to have a news or blog page for the author to give updates on things like their daily life, current works in progress, new books published or new editions coming out.

+- Multi-media - I could have added to my website more by adding multi-media elements such as videos or audio.
+This is an idea I only had towards the end of the build, so unfortunately I didn't have time to add it in.

+- Form Submission Page - At present when the mailing list form is submitted, it takes you to the Code Institute form dump page.
+This is useful to check that the form information is being submitted correctly, however it doesn't look very professional.
+In order to improve this, I would add my own personalised form submission page to inform users that their information has been submitted.

 ---